10 MIN READ

 Balancing Intuition With Logic

-It certainly appears to be an attractive offer, Jeb concedes, as he listens to Jayla explain the deal that's on the table.
+In our scenario, Jeb listens as Jayla explains the deal that's on the table.

 Together, they own a small, independent training company based in Minnesota, which they've built from scratch.
 Although the business has done OK financially, it's also had its ups and downs.
 Now, they've received a substantial offer from the state's biggest training provider – their long-term rival – to buy them out.